cr1st1p/k8s-on-lxd/README.md

 The script will check for them before running.
 In case you do not know how to install them for your particular distro, you can try to run ```test/setup-pre-req.sh```

+## Troubleshooting
+Some common issues you could encounter are tracked into a separate [document](docs/troubleshooting.md)

 ## Command line parameters
 Script's parameter order: it is important (for now).
 That is, give necessary parameters before the one telling the script what to do.